rachayita/OpsNotes/rust/rust.md

   - except that if the assertion fails, the error message shows both values
 - `debug_assert!()` and `debug_assert_eq!()`  are checked only in debug builds
 - to test error cases, add the `#[should_panic]` attribute
+- start test names with “should”
 - `String` uses a `Vec<u8>` internally to hold its text
   - so String need not implement Drop itself
   - it lets its Vec take care of freeing the characters
 - if a type implements `Drop`, it cannot implement `Copy` trait,
+- by default, struct and enum types are not `Copy`,
+  - can implement `Copy` on them also
 - enums are `Sized`
-  - whichever variant is present,
-    - enum always occupies enough space to hold its largest variant
+  - whichever variant is present, enum occupies enough space to hold its largest variant
 - a `Vec<T>` owns a heap-allocated buffer whose size can vary
   - the Vec value itself is a pointer to the buffer
-  - its capacity, and its length, so Vec<T> is a sized type
+  - it has capacity and length, so Vec<T> is a sized type
-- by default, struct and enum types are not `Copy`,
-  - can implement `Copy` on them also
 - only implement `Into` if conversion to a type outside the current crate is required
   - `From` cannot do these type of conversions because of rust's orphaning rules
 - prefer using `Into` over `From` when specifying trait bounds on a generic function